Andre Waismann: Biography

-ANR Method for treating opiate addiction
+ANR method for treating opioid addiction

-From 1993, Waismann started to treat opiate addiction using a relatively new technique named Ultra Rapid Opiate Detoxification (UROD).
-This method was used until 1997, when Waismann redefined this treatment method and renamed it ANR - Accelerated Neuro-Regulation.
+From 1993, Waismann started to treat opioid addiction using a relatively new technique named Ultra Rapid Opiate Detoxification (UROD).
+This method was used until 1997, when Waismann redefined this treatment method and renamed it ANR – Accelerated Neuro-Regulation.
 The principle on which the ANR therapy is based is the acceleration of the withdrawal symptoms while the patient is under sedation to prevent pain and suffering as a result from these withdrawal symptoms.
 When the patient is under deep sedation in an intensive care unit, specific drugs are used to block the additional opioid receptors caused by frequent opioid use that generate the craving for the drug in the brain.
-The ANR treatment method is currently conducted in a number of medical centers in India, Switzerland, Israel, and from 2019 in the state of Florida, USA.
+The ANR treatment method is currently conducted in a number of medical centers in India, Switzerland, Israel, and from 2019 in Florida.